tisserasuneth/csv-combiner/README.md

 ## Unit Tests

-Tests can be conducted using the following command
+Tests can be conducted using the following command:
 ```
 $ python3 -m unittest test_combiner.py
 ```